 Locals and visitors alike recreate on the forest.
 Pay attention to posted signs and maps for allowable activities in the different regions of the forest.

 We have pieces of 5 different designated wilderness areas within the Gunnison Valley: the Maroon Bells-Snowmass Wilderness, the Raggeds Wilderness, the West Elk Wilderness, the Fossil Ridge Wilderness, and the Collegiate Peaks Wilderness.
 They offer quiet, peaceful trails for hiking, backpacking, and horseback riding.
-Hunting and fishing are also allowed in many of these wilderness.
+Hunting and fishing are also allowed in many of these wilderness areas.

 Other zones in the Forest offer different recreation opportunities.
 Mechanized trails allow mountain bikes and other non-motorized access.
 Miles and miles of trails are accessible to motorized vehicles, primarily dirt bikes, as well.